1 National Women’s Political Caucus of Washington State

 396 Revised, shall govern the proceedings of all meetings of the NWPC-WA and its

-399 ARTICLE XIV APPOINTMENT AND DUTIES OF THE NWPC BOARD REPRESENTATIVE
+399 ARTICLE XIII APPOINTMENT AND DUTIES OF THE NWPC BOARD REPRESENTATIVE

 400 The state Board of Directors shall appoint as many representatives to the National